nickscha/servlet-auth/README.md

 ![Size](https://reposs.herokuapp.com/?path=nickscha/servlet-auth)
 ![License](https://img.shields.io/hexpm/l/plug.svg)

-A simplistic servlet example project for programmatic authentication.
+A simplistic servlet example project for custom programmatic authentication.

+When JASPIC, Container, JAAS, Identity Stores (Keycloak, ...) do not fit with your requirements this can be an alternative.
+You write your custom authentication code once and you can deploy it to every available container which supports your targeted servlet specification.

 ## Installation